yaleksandrova/fitlit-practice/README.md

 # Activity Tracker

-###### Activity Tracker is a fully functioning fitness application which take in activity, hydration, and sleep data from 50 users and presents the information on a stylish dashboard.
+###### Activity Tracker is a fully functioning fitness application which takes in activity, hydration, and sleep data from 50 users and presents the information on a stylish dashboard.

 ### Author